 Weddings have changed drastically in the past few years.
-Couples want more from a wedding these days, they don’t want the traditional, normal photography anymore.
-They frequently ask for documentary or candid wedding photography because it captures the emotions of not only the couple, but also the guests enjoying themselves without lining them up in front of the camera.
+These days, couples want more from a wedding photographer than rigidly posed shots; they frequently prefer candid wedding photography because it captures the emotions of the couple and the guests enjoying themselves without needing to line everybody up in front of the camera.

 1. Always be ready

 This is the biggest candid wedding photography tip that I can give you:

 No matter what’s going on, always be ready to shoot.

 In particular, make sure that you’re always keeping an eye out for interesting moments.
 You never know what will happen, and if you stop paying attention to the scene around you, there’s a chance that you’ll miss something phenomenal.
 It’s a good idea to frequently scan the room to check for moments in the making, and even when you have your camera to your eye, make sure you’re hyperaware of the action around you.

 Of course, you can’t capture candid moments without equipment, so it’s essential that you always keep that camera ready.
 Make sure it’s in your hands and prepared to shoot at a moment’s notice.
 Set your camera according to the lighting conditions, and if necessary, use Aperture Priority mode so exposure decisions are made for you on the fly.
 You don’t want to be fiddling around with camera settings when the action starts!